engula/engula/README.md

 ## Contributing

-If you are interested in contributing to the Engula project, please take a look at the [CONTRIBUTING.md](CONTRIBUTING.md).
+Thanks for your help improving the project!
+We have a [contributing guide](CONTRIBUTING.md) to help you get involved in the Engula project.